Alli1223/comp230-cpd/README.md

 Sprint Review of comp 230
 Met up with BA team on Wednesday to organize my component.
 I chose to do a networking component because that is what they needed for their game, and I have a little bit of knowledge with unity networking.

+###Problems I encountered this week:
+Sprint review didn't happen because lecturer was ill.

+###How I aim to overcome these issues:

 ## Week Six
 Worked on the graphics task for the start of the week and presented it on Thursday.
 Friday I had a viva on the interface and interaction website.

+###Problems I encountered this week:
+Struggling with essay topic

+###How I aim to overcome these issues:

 ##Week Seven